gdha/horcm-utils-docs/source/horcmd_initscript_rhel_script.rst

 The script is self explaining and does not need any manually intervention.
 If horcmd daemons are running it will automatically created the proper settings in `/etc/sysconfig/horcmd`

-The source of the script is available at `GitHub<https://github.com/gdha/horcm-utils/blob/master/usr/local/sbin/horcmd-initscript-rhel-script.sh>`_
+The source of the script is available at `GitHub <https://github.com/gdha/horcm-utils/blob/master/usr/local/sbin/horcmd-initscript-rhel-script.sh>`_

-If you create a similar init script for another kind of Linux distribution let me know via opening an `issue on GitHub<https://github.com/gdha/horcm-utils/issues>`_ and we will be glad to add it the the HORCM Utilities.
+If you create a similar init script for another kind of Linux distribution let me know via opening an `issue on GitHub <https://github.com/gdha/horcm-utils/issues>`_ and we will be glad to add it to the HORCM Utilities.